Wordle Assistant

 README

-It’s deliberately not a “classic solver” where you type constraints once and it spits out words.
+It is deliberately **not** a classic solver where you type constraints once and it spits out words.

 Instead, you enter up to **5 guesses** and mark each letter as:

-This project is meant to stay simple and enjoyable for a couple years.
+This project is meant to stay **simple and enjoyable** for a couple of years.

 ---